2023 Solar Incentives Guide for Grand Terrace, CA - Tax Credits & Rebates

 Federal Solar Incentives

-To best understand how the ITC may apply to your situation, speak to your local Grand Terrace solar panel installer and request more information.
+To better understand exactly how much money the ITC could save you, speak with your local Grand Terrace solar panel installation expert.

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
-Homeowners can now qualify for a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+Homeowners can now receive a credit equal to 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
 The credit percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
-The expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives